 A bowl of Roasted Tomatillo Chicken Soup garnished with cilantro, jalapeno, and creme fraiche.

-Note: This post first appeared January 18, 2012; the recipe has been updated from the archives with improved kitchen notes and recipe annotation, and updated photographs.
+Note: This post for Roasted Tomatillo Chicken Soup first appeared on January 18, 2012.
+I have since updated this recipe from the archives with improved kitchen notes, recipe annotation, and updated photographs.
 I hope you enjoy this favorite from my kitchen.

 More soup recipes to warm you from the inside: